The Agent Factory Thesis

 Failure if absent.
 The human becomes a bottleneck.
 The AI Workforce Layer sits idle waiting for instructions the human cannot issue fast enough.
 Scale collapses to human typing speed.

 Current realization.
 OpenClaw is the delegate we ship.
-Any personal agent that holds identity, context, and the authority envelope — and can broker work to a manager — satisfies the invariant.
+Any personal agent that holds identity, context, and the authority envelope — and can broker work to a management layer — satisfies the invariant.

 Why it must exist.
 Coordination, accountability, and economic discipline are not emergent properties of individual agents.
-They require a plane that knows who is doing what, what it costs, what is allowed, what was produced, and what happened when it went wrong.
-AI Workers only become governable as a workforce when a ledger makes them legible — as units of capability, cost, latency, and outcome.
+They require a layer that knows who is doing what, what it costs, what is allowed, what was produced, and what happened when it went wrong.
+AI Workers only become governable as a workforce when a single layer makes them legible — as units of capability, cost, latency, and outcome — and only become economical when that same layer can retire them on demand.
+This layer is to the AI-Native Company what an operating system is to a fleet of processes: it composes them, schedules them, accounts for them, and terminates them on policy.

 Failure if absent.
-Agents collide.
+Workers collide.
 Budgets leak.
 The audit trail fractures.
 Finance cannot answer what the workforce cost.
 Operations cannot answer what the workforce produced.
+Retired Workers keep running because no layer is responsible for stopping them.
 No one can answer what happened or why.

 Invariant 4: Each worker picks its own engine.